yuga-gandikota/intuitter/etc/docs/demo.md

 # Intuitter Demo

 Twitter like implementation for Intuit employees.
 This demonstration is supposed to be integrated into an existing LDAP server.
 I used [Forum System's Online LDAP Test Server](http://www.forumsys.com/tutorials/integration-how-to/ldap/online-ldap-test-server/).
 It is a free read-only LDAP server.
 Although we can log into any account that is available on that server, I chose to use three names `gauss`, `euler`, `euclid`.
 Password is `password`.
-I have setup initial data for these three users.
+I have setup initial data for these three users. .
+Refer to [schema.sql](schema.sql ) and [data.sql](data.sql) for more details.

 When you run the application, it makes the following RESTful services available.
 You will have to be be logged in as one of the employees (`gauss`, `euclid`, `euler`) to be able to access these services.
 If you access any endpoint that you are not authorized to access, application returns a `401 unauthorized` response.